Fair Cake-Cutting among Families: Unanimous fairness

 \subsection{\unpr$\implies$ Exact}

-\begin{lemma} For every pair of integers $N\geq 1,K\geq 1$, a solution to \unpr{} $(N(K-1)+1,\,K)$ implies a solution to \exact{} $(N,K)$. \end{lemma} \begin{proof} Given an instance of \exact{}$(N,K)$ ($N$ agents and a number $K$ of required pieces), create $K$ families.
-Each of the first $K-1$ families contains $N$ agents with the same valuations as the given $N$ agents.
-The $K$-th family contains a single agent whose valuation is the average of the $N$ given valuations:
+\begin{lemma} For every pair of integers $N\geq 1,K\geq 1$, a solution to \unpr{} $(N(K-1)+1,\,K)$ implies a solution to \exact{} $(N,K)$ with the same number of components. \end{lemma} \begin{proof} Given an instance of \exact{}$(N,K)$ ($N$ agents and a number $K$ of required pieces), create $K$ families.
+Each of the first $K-1$ families contains $N$ agents with the same valuations as the given agents.
+The $K$-th family contains a single agent whose valuation is $V^*$, defined as the average of $V_1,\ldots,V_N$: